lana-k/sqliteviz/README.md

 # sqliteviz

-Sqliteviz is a single-page PWA for fully client-side visualisation of SQLite databases or CSV files.
+Sqliteviz is a single-page offline-first PWA for fully client-side visualisation of SQLite databases or CSV files.

-This application allows to:
+With sqliteviz you can:
-- run SQL queries in SQLite database and create all kinds of charts based on result set
+- run SQL queries against a SQLite database and create [Plotly][11] charts based on the result sets
-- import CSV file into SQLite database and visualize imported data
+- import a CSV file into a SQLite database and visualize imported data
-- save queries and chart settings
+- manage queries and chart settings and run them against different databases
 - import/export queries and chart settings to/from a JSON file
-- manipulate saved queries (rename, duplicate, delete)
-- set predefined queries available for all users of sqliteviz on your server (read more about predefind queries on [Wiki][10])
-- export modified SQLite database
+- export a modified SQLite database
-- use it offline
+- use it offline from your OS application menu like any other desktop app

-## Get started
+## Quickstart
-The latest release of sqliteviz is running on [Github pages][6].
-The simplest way to start is to use sqliteviz there.
+The latest release of sqliteviz is deployed on GitHub Pages at [lana-k.github.io/sqliteviz][6].

 ## Wiki
 For user documentation, check out sqliteviz [Wiki][7].